The Story of DEEP EnGender

-DEEP EnGender was born from the journey of two Indonesian doctoral students in Thailand, Anna Christi Suwardi and Sadar Ginting, who shared a common passion: transforming academic research into real action for vulnerable communities.
-While actively engaged in academic and cultural activities within the Indonesian Student Association, they discovered a shared commitment to bridge scholarship and community empowerment.
+Dialogue Empathy Ecology Peace EnGender (DEEP EnGender) emerged from the journey of two Indonesian doctoral students in Thailand, Anna Christi Suwardi and Sadar Ginting, with a strong commitment to turning academic research into meaningful action for vulnerable communities.
+Through their active involvement in academic and cultural initiatives within the Indonesian Student Association, they found a space to connect ideas with lived realities, collaborate across perspectives, and gradually shape a shared vision to bridge knowledge with community empowerment.

-Sadar came from the field of Public Health, where his research focused on food security among marginalized ethnic groups in Indonesia—such as the Karonese, whose livelihoods were disrupted by the eruption of Mt.
+Sadar came from the field of Public Health & Environmental Health, where his research focused on food security among marginalized ethnic groups in Indonesia, such as the Karonese, whose livelihoods were disrupted by the eruption of Mt.
 Sinabung, and the Indigenous Suku Anak Dalam, who continue to face the impacts of deforestation.
 Meanwhile, Anna’s doctoral work in International Relations centered on women’s groups in conflict-affected areas in Southeast Asia, grounding her expertise in peacebuilding and conflict resolution.

 Through this exchange of perspectives, they realized that ecological crises and humanitarian struggles are deeply interconnected.
 Addressing these issues required not only academic knowledge but also collaborative, community-rooted action.
 Drawing from Anna’s long-standing engagement with the Global DEEP Network, she invited Sadar to co-initiate a new circle under the Network’s umbrella.

-In late 2022, their ideas reached Prof. Dr. Alberto G. Gomes, founder of the Global DEEP Network, whose insights and encouragement helped refine the vision.
-After months of dialogue, the name “EnGender” was chosen.
+In late 2022, their ideas reached Prof. Alberto G. Gomes, founder of the Global DEEP Network, whose insights and encouragement helped refine the vision.
+After months of dialogue, the name “EnGender” was chosen in early 2023, marking the moment when the initiative crystallised into a defined organisation.
 The word conveys to generate, to give rise, to nurture.
 Its distinctive capitalization highlights Gender at the core of the organization, emphasizing gender justice as both an identity and a philosophical perspective.

 Roots